deployd/deployd/docs/module-api/script.md

  - `me` - the current user if one exists on the `Context`
  - `this` - an empty object if not overridden by the `domain`
+ - `internal` - a boolean property, true if this request has been initiated by another script
+ - `isRoot` - a boolean property, true if this request is authenticated as root (from the dashboard or a custom script)
  - `query` - the current `Context`'s query
  - `console` - support for `console.log()` and other `console` methods